MIRI Medium Resolution Spectroscopy

 4. Standard or inverted dither orientation

-Details on the available patterns can be found at the MIRI MRS Dithering article.
+Details on the available patterns can be found at the MIRI MRS PSF and Dithering article.
 Information about mosaicing options can be found on the MIRI MRS Mosaics article.

 MRS exposure time